jeffpignataro/MWF-ASP.NET-Web-Forms/README.md

 ## Guidelines

-The following guidelines provide some advice for...
+The following guidelines provide some general advice for avoiding the issues described above:

 ### Restrict Form Scope